Rohit-7489/atul505/README.md

 - 👋 Hi, I’m @atul505
-- 👀 I’m interested in ...
-Hacking
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... atulp2285@gmail.com